shipreq/shipreq/Ideas.md

 * Instant feedback during UC editing.
   * Fields should display similar to publish-mode when not being edited.
   * Field being edited should display a live preview.

+* Markup for numbered/ordered lists. "#. abc" instead of "* abc"

 * UC -> FR,CO,BR extraction.